matthewscharles/instrument-maker/README.md

 ## How does it work?

-The main resource is an Instrument Maker library for [Pure Data](http://puredata.info/).
+The main resource is an library of objects for [Pure Data](http://puredata.info/).

-Create objects with the `im.` prefix to access building blocks: e.g. inputs, outputs, tuning systems, processors, and synthesisers.
+Having downloaded the library, create and connect building blocks in the form of obects with the `im.` prefix: e.g. inputs, outputs, tuning systems, processors, and synthesisers.
 Upload this code to Bela, or use a Raspberry Pi with an Arduino-type device connected.

 Using Bela, choosing a setup should be a case of dragging and dropping into a browser; the Pure Data files can exist as templates or presets, no need to edit or look at the code unless desired.